-As of 30 September 2021, the drugs and vaccines in Sanofi's R&D pipeline include 82 projects, 34 of which are in phase 3 or have been submitted to regulatory authorities for approval.
+As of 31 March 2022, our R&D pipeline includes 91 clinical-stage projects, 34 of which are in phase 3 or have been submitted to regulatory authorities for approval.
 These projects represent new molecular entities as well as existing therapeutics being investigated for additional indications, or different formulations.

-Sanofi R&D teams aim to transform the standard of care for people who are affected by rare blood disorders.
-The company's unique R&D program builds on a legacy of innovation, stemming from the development of the first extended half-life clotting factors for treating hemophilia A and B, branching out to the first approved treatment for acquired thrombotic thrombocytopenic purpura (aTTP), and cutting-edge research in cold agglutinin disease.
+We’re determined to change the standard of care for people who are affected by rare blood disorders, and to find answers for people living with diseases for which no treatment is available.
+To do that, we’re building on a legacy of innovation that stems from the development of the first extended half-life clotting factors for treating hemophilia A and B, branching out to the first approved treatment for acquired thrombotic thrombocytopenic purpura (aTTP), and cutting-edge R&D in cold agglutinin disease.

-Sanofi has a strong foundation in lysosomal storage disorders: a group of rare, genetic conditions caused by enzyme deficiencies.
-Our teams are developing pioneering medicines for disorders such as Fabry, Gaucher, and Pompe diseases, and advancing toward new treatments for patients with GM2 gangliosidoses (Tay-Sachs disease, AB variant, and Sandhoff disease) and acid sphingomyelinase deficiency (ASMD).
-The insights we gain from research into rare diseases can have applications for other diseases.
+We’re proud of our legacy in lysosomal storage disorders: a group of rare, genetic conditions caused by enzyme deficiencies.
+Working closely with patient communities, we’ve been developing pioneering medicines for Fabry, Gaucher, and Pompe diseases, and advancing toward new treatments for patients with acid sphingomyelinase deficiency (ASMD) and GM2 gangliosidoses (Tay-Sachs disease, AB variant, and Sandhoff disease).